Notes about NetworkX namespace objects set up here:

 ----------

 The function to be decorated.
-If ``func`` is not provided, returns a
+If None, ``_dispatchable`` returns a

 partial object that can be used to decorate a function later.
 If ``func``

-is provided, returns a new callable object that dispatches to a backend
+is a callable, returns a new callable object that dispatches to a backend

-The name of the algorithm to use for dispatching.
+The name for the function as used for dispatching.
 If not provided,

 the name of ``func`` will be used. ``name`` is useful to avoid name

-conflicts, as all dispatched algorithms live in a single namespace.
+conflicts, as all dispatched functions live in a single namespace.

 ``@_dispatchable(name="tournament_is_strongly_connected")``.

-graphs : str or dict or None, default "G"
+graphs : str or dict or None, optional (default: "G")

 If a string, the parameter name of the graph, which must be the first